 Although in many cases employment or paid work offers effective protection against poverty, employed persons can also be affected by poverty.
 The cause of poverty despite employment can be analysed in greater depth by observing the poverty rates by socio-occupational variables.

-In 2017, in Switzerland, the poverty rate of employed persons was 4%.
-Persons with a migration background had a higher rate than those without (6% compared with 3%).
+In 2019, in Switzerland, the poverty rate of employed persons was 4%.
+Persons with a migration background from the first generation had a higher rate than those without a migration background (less than 7% compared with 3%).
+The poverty rate among employed persons from the second or subsequent generations is close to that of the population without a migration background (2%).

 In western societies, paid work is considered the best way to reduce the risk of being affected by poverty.
 The poverty rate of the employed population indicates the proportion of the population who, despite working, is affected by poverty.

 The poverty rate of the employed population corresponds to the percentage of employed persons aged 18 or over living in a poor household.
 According to this indicator, anyone who was employed or self-employed for more than half of the reference period, is considered as an employed person.
 A household is considered poor if its disposable income is below the poverty line (see indications on the poverty rate above).
-For households comprised of several adults with a different migration status, the same value is entered for persons with a migration background and for those without.
+For households comprised of several adults with a different migration status, the same value calculated for the entire household is used for persons with and without a migration background.

 Following changes to the survey framework and improvements in the weighting model, results from 2014 on can no longer be directly compared with those from previous years (series break).